MinLabColumbia/PLANCK/README.md

 # PLANCK
+© 2023 The Trustees of Columbia University in the City of New York.
+The codes and data in this work may be reproduced, distributed, and otherwise exploited for academic non-commercial purposes only.
+To obtain a license to the codes and data in this work for commercial purposes, please contact Columbia Technology Ventures at techventures@columbia.edu.

-Code repo for PLANCK: super-multiplex optical imaging without labeling
+This is the github repository for PLANCK: super-multiplex optical imaging without labeling.